wro4j/wro4j/docs/ConfigurableWroManagerFactory.md

+---
-#summary This page describes how to use *ConfigurableWroManagerFactory* and why it is useful.
+summary: This page describes how to use ConfigurableWroManagerFactory and why it is useful.
-#labels Phase-Implementation
+labels: Phase-Implementation
+---

 # Introduction
 _ConfigurableWroManagerFactory_ is very useful when you want easily add or remove resource pre/post processors.

 _Related pages_
-[AvailableProcessors](AvailableProcessors) - a list of processors provided by wro4j and their alias.
+[AvailableProcessors](AvailableProcessors.md) - a list of processors provided by wro4j and their alias.

 ## Configuring with wro4j-1.4.0
 Starting with version 1.4.0, the configuration become even more easier.